 Do you want customers to increase their spend or use your service over competitors?
 Great, then a well-crafted public relations campaign is vital.

-Persuading people to take a leap of faith towards your business doesn’t happen overnight.
+Persuading people to take a leap of faith toward your business doesn’t happen overnight.

 You need to gradually build trust and, more often than not, people need to hear your message more than once.